 Go Big (or Little)

 The typically gentle waves as Big Corona (Corona del Mar State Beach) make the destination great for swimming, with volleyball courts and fire pits adding to the fun.
 The crystal-clear water at Little Corona is great for snorkeling, as well as spotting sea urchins and anemones in the tidepools.

-Capture the colorful critters you spot swaying and swimming beneath the calm iridescent waters of Little Corona’a tidepools.
+Observe the colorful critters you spot swaying and swimming beneath the calm iridescent waters of Little Corona’a tidepools.
 If you’re lucky, you might even see an octopus!
 Friendly reminder, Little Corona is a no-take preserve, so please never pick up animals, shells or rocks from the tidepools …. observe them where they are.

 Make the charming Goldenrod Footbridge, built-in 1928, part of your stroll to the park along Ocean Boulevard.
 Take the stairs set into the bluffs above Big Corona down to Pirates Cove to explore the cliffs and caves featured on the TV classic Gilligan’s Island.
 Coast down the hill toward the ocean on Marquerite Avenue at sunset.

 The Village in CdM is clustered along Pacific Coast Highway from Carnation to Poppy (all the streets in Corona del Mar are named after flowers) with the best locations just minutes away from one another.
 We are sharing the inside scoop on some of the best spots to eat, shop, move, and simply appreciate in this locally-loved neighborhood.
 Read More >